 Older but still good explanations by Maneesha James.

 Unique among enlightened teachers, Osho has a social vision.
 He looks beyond individual meditators to a future where not just individuals but humanity in its entirety, the whole planet, is transformed by deep meditation and enlightenment.
 He calls this the New Humanity.
-This is not humanity transformed by so-shallow Westernised “mindfulness”.
+This is not humanity transformed by Westernised “mindfulness”.
 It’s also not a political theory about how the world should be organised.
-It’s trust that everyone – you, me – has a hidden depth of silence and love, anyone – you, me – can attain that, and why not everyone?
+It’s trust that everyone – you, me – has a life-transforming hidden depth of silence and love, anyone – you, me – can attain that, and why not everyone?
 Why not?
 And that nothing else will work.

 More on Osho’s vision: www.osho.com/read/osho/vision

-In Osho’s vision organised religions, all of them, are bankrupt of any true understanding of meditation and enlightenment; make men and women slaves who look to the priest as the outside authority instead of trusting themselves; hate and control sex as a means to make men and women weak; fear and oppress women; are in collusion with political power-possessors; preach love but create divisive religious identities that engender hate; and in any healthy world will be swept away in their entirety.
-Criticising religious leaders made him extremely controversial and widely hated.
-He anticipated he would be killed.
+In Osho’s vision organised religions, all of them, are bankrupt of true understanding of meditation and enlightenment; make men and women slaves who look to the priest as the outside authority instead of trusting themselves; hate and control sex as a means to make men and women weak; fear and oppress women; are in collusion with political power-possessors; preach love but create divisive religious identities that engender hate; and in any healthy world will not exist in any form.

 Osho speaking about himself: www.osho.com/read/osho/osho-on-osho

+In Osho’s vision there is no other authority in your life or my life except you yourself or me myself.
 Osho opposes all forms of belief and has zero wish for anyone to believe him or take anything he says simply because he says it.
 He has no wish for followers.
 He never in any way views himself as any kind of saviour or anyone to believe in.
-He is opposed to any devotional cult arising around him.
+He is totally opposed to any devotional cult arising around him.
 He has no organisation for anyone to join and no wish to create any “follower of Osho” identity.
 His proposal is merely this: try some part of what he says with an open mind.
 If it works for you, then good; perhaps try another part.
 If you feel it’s not right for you then go your own different way, and with his full blessing.

 In the widest variety of ways Osho’s approach and vision are creative and distinctive.
 But the underlying truth he expounds is the same one truth taught by Buddha and all other genuinely enlightened teachers.
 Again uniquely, Osho talks on many hundreds of famous spiritual teachers whose work in the modern world is unknown, misunderstood or indeed incomprehensible.
 His aim is to show that all genuine spiritual schools have one and the same truth, and to help restore to every one their currency and their vitality.
 Whatever your own school of meditation, you are quite likely to find he has not just spoken on, but fallen in love with, the founder.
 In particular, Osho has endless respect and love for Gautam Buddha.
 Osho has no wish to compete with those others, but on the contrary to bring their teachings alive in the modern world.